cunicu/cunicu/docs/Signaling.md

 ### Available backends

-Currently HTTP REST, HTTP WebSockets, Kubernetes and libp2p are supported as backends.
+Currently, the main backend is based on [libp2p](https://libp2p.io/).
+For the use within a Kubernetes cluster also a dedicated backend using the Kubernetes api-server is available.
-Checkout the `Backend` interface in `wice/backend/backend.go` for implementing your own backend.
+Checkout the [`Backend`](../pkg/signaling/backend.go) interface for implementing your own backend.